Editor's note: This is our first detailed look at the Liquid Level Sensor Technology Decision Tree. You can find the overview here.

 “Hey, what about stuck floats?
 If it’s stuck, it can’t float, so it doesn’t work, right?”

 Good question.
 Yes, if a float gets stuck, it can no longer accurately indicate the level of the liquid.
 But it just doesn’t happen very often.
-One of our Measurement Experts, who has been with APG for five years, cannot recall a single instance of a customer calling with a stuck float.
-Five years, no stuck floats.
+One of our Measurement Experts, who has been with APG for more than five years, cannot recall a single instance of a customer calling with a stuck float.
+Five plus years, no stuck floats.
 That, folks, is reliability.

 Types of Magnetic Float Level Sensors